cloudmesh-community/hid-sp18-523/project-report/report.md

 ## Data Visualization

-The histogram in +@fig:HistogramofImportantAttributes shows the distribution of data of different variables from the dataset.
+The histogram in +@fig:HistogramofImportantAttributes shows distribution of data of different variables from dataset.
-These are the important feature influencing the predicted output
+These are mportant feature influencing prediction of item sales quantity exposed through prediction API enspoint.

 ![Histogram of Important Attributes](images/HistrogramofImpAttributes.png){#fig:HistogramofImportantAttributes}

-In +@fig:CorrelationMatrixbetweenVariables shows the plot about the corelation between variables in the dataset.
+In +@fig:CorrelationMatrixbetweenVariables plot shows corelation between variables in dataset.
-This will display the features which are higly correlated in darker color.
+The graph displays features which are higly correlated in darker color.

 ![Correlation Matrix between Variables](images/Correlation.png){#fig:CorrelationMatrixbetweenVariables}

-## Data Exploration

-Analyzed and plotted the categorical and continuous feature summaries to see which feature is closely related with target variable.
-This helped us with deciding which feature are influencing the prediction.

 ## Data Preprocessing

-* Missing values (2439) of item weight is replaced with mean.
-* Missing values (4016) of outlet size observations, which been replaced with mode.
+Not all historical outlet store data ( train.csv ) transactions has information information of all required attributes.
+We had to treat these missing values in order for predicting item sales quantity.
+We observed that there were 2439 entries of item weight that were missing.
+This needs to be filled in order to improve accuracy of prediction.
+We decided to fill missing values with mean as that improved accuracy of our prediction mode.
+We have also observed that there were 4016 records that were missing values of outlet size.
+Since outlet size is categorical data, we decided to replace these values with mode.
+Outlet size with most number of records is used to fill in these missing values.

 ## Azure ML Studio